 Yes, the concept of renvoi exists.
 Given widespread misunderstanding of this issue, there’s value to having the parties make it explicit that renvoi doesn’t apply.
 And if most contracts professionals think that renvoi might apply, leaving in anti-renvoi language might help you avoid wasting time discussing the issue.

 But including a prophylactic measure in a contract makes sense only if the threat is real.
 I’ve seen no sign that the threat is real.
 So if economy were the only consideration, one would eliminate the anti-renvoi language.
-As it is, some balancing is required.]
+As it is, some balancing is required.

 [Original July 6, 2015 post]

-In the first installment in this miniseries of posts, reader Vance Koven jumped the gun and waded into the question of renvoi, and others followed his lead.
+In the first installment in this miniseries of posts (here), reader Vance Koven jumped the gun and waded into the question of renvoi, and others followed his lead.
 I took that as a sign from the drafting gods that I should tackle the topic toot sweet.
 Please note that this is my initial quick take on this topic, with the aim of prompting discussion.
 I wouldn’t be surprised at all if I revise my views over time.

 I consulted Vladimir R. Rossman & Morton Moskin, Commercial Contracts: Strategies for Drafting and Negotiating (“CCSDN“), simply because it came to hand quickly and offered extensive commentary.
 I’ve included extracts below, but here’s where I come out on this:

 As you’ll see in the comments to my initial post, there are various ways to say in a governing-law provision that the court is to consider just the substantive law of the jurisdiction in question, instead of using choice-of-law principles as a basis for deciding to apply a different law.
+You can say without regard to its conflicts of laws provisions.
+Or you can refer to the domestic laws of the state in question.

-But I don’t have to get that far.
-Instead, I say the heck with all such formulations, at least for purposes of contracts that might appear before the courts of a U.S. jurisdiction.
+I say the heck with all such formulations, at least for purposes of contracts that might appear before the courts of a U.S. jurisdiction.

 I say that because, first, if any mandatory rules make choice of law a factor, nothing you say in a contract will change how the court handles the issue.
 And second, courts very likely won’t otherwise indulge in any choice-of-law shenanigans—it’s an entirely theoretical concern.